TMDX30/Sphere/README.md

 ## Help

-For additional guidance, contact the 'After School Club' team.
+For additional guidance, consult the <a href="http://framework7.io/docs/">Framework7 documentation</a> or contact the 'After School Club' team.